-It won't take you long to come across "keywords" if you're trying to make money online.
+It won’t take you long to come across “keywords” if you’re trying to make money online.
 Keywords are fundamental in almost all online activities.
-Even if you don't plan to make money and just want internet fame!
-Learning how to find profitable keywords will help you.
+Even if you don’t plan to make money and just want internet fame, you can’t hide from keywords.
+Learning how to find profitable keywords will help you be successful.

 Publishers are always on a constant hunt for the next keyword, and there’s just a plethora of articles, videos and courses dedicated on teaching people how to find great keywords.
 The problem is, and I’m sure you already know.
 Everyone is saying the same thing.

 By the time you’ve consumed 10 of these tutorials, articles, guides etc. You can pretty much predict what the 11th one is going to be.